Find a spider by...

 |

-In an open burrow in the ground; the burrow itself typically descends 10-15 cm into the ground then runs parallel with the surface for another 15 cm.
-The entrance is generally circular and may be kept open by webbing and leaf litter.
+In an open burrow that descends 10-15 cm then runs parallel with the surface for another 15 cm.
+The entrance is circular and is open with no door

 |